websemantics/stone-theme/README.md

 ## Support

 Star this repository to show support or if you find this project useful.
+Many many hours was spend to develop this theme.

 *Please don't use the issue trackers for support/questions.*